Childminder Karen Foster jailed for 12 years for shaking baby boy to death

 She added: “She even put her arms around me.
 I can’t think of anything more evil.
 It is despicable.
 I blame myself every day for my son’s death.
 This monster, Karen Foster, deserves nothing.
 I hope her actions haunt her.”

-Earlier Anne Whyte KC, prosecuting, said Foster, herself a mother-of-two and grandmother, had been a childminder registered with Ofsted for nine years before Harlow’s death.
+Earlier, Anne Whyte KC, prosecuting, said Foster, herself a mother-of-two and a grandmother, had been a childminder registered with Ofsted for nine years before Harlow’s death.

 But when she first registered in 2014, she did not say she was married and lived with her husband or that she sometimes sought help with childminding from other unregistered individuals, or that her health was poor.